zingale/phy504/_sources/contiguous_array.rst.txt

   of an ``unsigned int``).

-* For ``Array y``, we use a range-for loop over the elements of ``_data`` directly -- this is the one-dimensional representation of our array.
+* For ``Array y``, we use a range-for loop over the elements of ``_data`` directly---this is the one-dimensional representation of our array.
 We can do this because the data is stored contiguously.

-  Note though -- this breaks the idea of encapsulation in a class, since we are accessing this data directly.
+  Note though---this breaks the idea of encapsulation in a class, since we are accessing this data directly.

 * When we try to index out of bounds, the ``assert`` statements catch